FermiParadox/MinusTimesMinus/README.md

 ## No distractions
 I intentionally didn't make it more flashy and prettier because the student must be focused only on the task.
+Also, there are no ads in the app for the very same reason.

 # As an app